grafana/grafana/contribute/architecture/frontend-data-requests.md

 If we wait for canceled requests to complete, it might create unnecessary load on data sources.

-Grafana uses a concept called _request cancelation_ to cancel any ongoing request that Grafana doesn't need.
+Grafana uses a concept called _request cancellation_ to cancel any ongoing request that Grafana doesn't need.

 #### Before Grafana 7.2